 The Company deferred revenue and the related cost of sales on shipments to stocking distributors until the distributors resold the products to their customers.
 The agreements with these stocking distributors allowed them to receive price adjustment credits or to return qualifying products for credit, as determined by the Company, in order to reduce the amounts of slow-moving, discontinued, or obsolete product from their inventory.
 These stocking distributors were also granted price adjustment credits in the event of a price decrease subsequent to the date the product was shipped and invoiced to the stocking distributor.
 Given the uncertainties associated with the levels of price adjustment credits to be granted to stocking distributors, the sales price to the stocking distributor was not fixed or determinable until the stocking distributor resold the products to its customers.
 Therefore, the Company deferred revenue and the related cost of sales on shipments to stocking distributors until the stocking distributors resold the products to their customers.
 Accordingly, the Company's revenue fully reflected end-customer purchases and was not impacted by stocking distributor inventory levels.
 Agreements with stocking distributors limited returns of qualifying product to the Company to a certain percentage of the value of the Company's shipments to that stocking distributor during the prior quarter.
 In addition, stocking distributors were allowed to return unsold products if the Company terminated the relationship with the stocking distributor.
-Title to the inventory transferred to the stocking distributor at the time of shipment or delivery to the stocking distributor, as well as payment from the stocking distributors, were due in accordance with the Company's standard payment terms.
-These payment terms were not contingent upon the stocking distributors' sale of the products to their end-customers.
+Title to the inventory transferred to the stocking distributor at the time of shipment or delivery to the stocking distributor.
+Payment from the stocking distributors' sale of the products to their end-customers.
 Upon title transfer to stocking distributors, the Company reduced inventory for the cost of goods shipped, the margin (i.e., revenues less cost of revenues) was recorded as deferred revenue, and an account receivable was recorded.
-As of December 31, 2017, the Company had gross deferred revenue of approximately \$4,659,000 and gross deferred cost of revenues of approximately \$2,135,000 under agreements with stocking distributors.
+As of December 31, 2017, the Company had gross deferred revenue of approximately \$2,135,000 under agreements with stocking distributors.

-Notes to Condensed Consolidated Financial Statements March 31, 2018 (unaudited)
+Notes to Condensed Consolidated Financial Statements June 30, 2018 (unaudited)